ramensoftware/windows-11-start-menu-styling-guide/Themes/LiquidGlass/README.md

 </div>

 > [!NOTE]
-> This theme supports both the new and old start menu layouts and features a clean glass UI with the Phone Link widget disabled to improve appearance and privacy.
+> This theme is built for the new start menu layout.

 ## Theme selection